-WMIX and Goverlan uses WMI (Windows Management Instrumentation) to query some information and perform some actions.
-In order to use WMI on a remote machine, you must have access to the WMI Repository on that machine.
-This article describes how to modify the security and permission settings of the WMI repository on a machine.
+Both WMIX, our Free WMI Explorer and Goverlan Reach, our remote access software, use WMI (Windows Management Instrumentation) to query some information and perform some actions.
+In order to use WMI on a remote client, you must have access to the WMI Repository of that machine.
+This article describes how to modify the security and permission settings of the WMI repository to enable

 Opening the WMI Control MMC Snap-in